icecube/icetray-public/docs/general/code_standards.rst

 This document refers primarily to offline software (including IceTray, Dataclasses, Simulation and the event viewer).
-Users are encouraged to write their own private software to these standards, to make future code maintence and the adoption of private code for production use easier.
+Users are encouraged to write their own private software to these standards, to make future code maintenance and the adoption of private code for production use easier.

 .. _python-coding-standards: